cloudeou/telus-bdd-course/contexts.md

 #### **Class structure best practice (accessors, map only)**
 As a best practice we recommend using two approaches:
 1. Getter/setter approach requires a considerable amount of code in context class, but creates convenient interface for development and support, where you would get hints on context data points names and data types, this will also help to reduce errors before execution.
-In this approach each context data point is implemented with public field or private field and getter and setter methods if you want to add some additional logic(e.g. validation) for the data point or if you'd kust like to do it like this.
+In this approach each context data point is implemented with public field or private field and getter and setter methods if you want to add some additional logic(e.g. validation) for the data point or if you'd just like to do it like this.
 ```typescript
 export default class PIContext {
   public identificator = Identificators.PIContext;